parvezhussain/kickstart/Install OS.md

 ## OPTION B: HOWTO Configure VM to boot/install from kickstart server <br>

 Make sure the Kickstart server is working fine. <br>
-We will learn how to setup Kickstart server in the later part of this document <br>
+We will learn how to setup Kickstart server in the later part of this document <br> <br>
 Select the VM from Navigation Panel.
 Click 'Settings' <br>
 Select 'System' from Navigation Panel <br>
 Under Motherboard, checkbox Network and move it to the top of the list <br>